evolv-ai/chrome-extension/README.md

 ---

-This extension is still in the very early stages and hasn't been widely used so use it at your own risk.
-Report any issues or feature requests to brian.norman@evolv.ai.
+This extension is still in the very early stages and hasn't been widely used so please report any issues or feature requests to brian.norman@evolv.ai.

 ---